Company Serviced/Roof Repair: Mercedes Benz of Sugar Land

 By the end of the job, Mercedes extended the life of their roof with a new sustainable energy efficient roofing system that added 235 dry mils of thickness and came with a ten year renewable warranty.
 Structure Roof and Wall Solutions went back to take temperature readings of the roofs and found a dramatic difference in the temperature deltas.
 On a sunny day in January, the ambient air temperature was 71 degrees Fahrenheit.
 The temperature readings on the original gravel roof ranged from 105-109 degrees and the readings on the coated roofs ranged from 71-76 degrees Fahrenheit.
 This shows about a 33% temperature difference which will mean significant savings on utility costs and HVAC maintenance.
 Structure Roof and Wall Solutions faced many obstacles on this project with cold weather and rain being the greatest.
 The extremely high parapet wall also slowed the job down in making it difficult to remove the gravel and lowering the amount of sunlight and wind that reached the substrate to dry the layers of material.
 Working at a high end car dealership added an extra layer of caution that had to be taken by all of the SRWS employees.
 No job comes without its struggles, but at the end of the day, a happy client and a watertight roof are all that matter

 Photo 1 – Aerial image shows what the roofs original condition looked like.

-Photo 2; image shows the roofs while they were in the process of being coated.
-You can see that some roofs had their first coat of Western Colloid White Emulsion and others had the Western Colloid black emulsion with the embedded acrylic fabric.
+Photo 2 – This image shows the roofs while they were in the process of being installed.
+You can see that some roofs had their first coat of Western Colloid White Acrylic and others had the Western Colloid asphalt emulsion with the embedded fabric.

-Photo 3; shows final image shows the finished five roofs that were coated with the Western Colloid Fluid Applied Reinforced Roofing System.
-You can also see that we coated the AC vents with the white emulsion as well.
+Photo 3 – The final image shows the finished five roofs that were installed with the Western Colloid Fluid Applied Reinforced Roofing System.